Nat Dunn: Early life

+Career

-Natalie Dunn is a singer, songwriter, and artist from Queensland, Australia.
-Primarily a songwriter, she has gained notoriety for writing for artists like Marshmello, Anne-Marie, Kygo, Rita Ora, Hayden James, Duke Dumont, and Charli XCX, among others.
+Primarily a songwriter, Dunn has gained fame for writing for artists like Marshmello, Anne-Marie, Kygo, Rita Ora, Hayden James, Duke Dumont, and Charli XCX, among others.
 She had a major success with the song "FRIENDS" performed by Anne-Marie & Marshmello, which peaked at Number 11 on the Billboard Top 100 in the summer of 2018 and surpassed 1 Billion views on YouTube.
 Dunn also worked on "Carry On" (performed by Rita Ora and Kygo) for the 2019 film Detective Pikachu.
-The song peaked at number three on on the ARIA Dance Singles chart in May 2019.
+The song peaked at number three on the ARIA Dance Singles chart in May 2019.

-In June 2019, Dunn was honored by APRA AMCOS for her contribution to "FRIENDS" after amassing more than one billion streams.
-Dunn was the first to be added to the society’s new club, which recognizes Australian songwriters for their contribution to streaming hits.
+In June 2019, Dunn was honoured by APRA AMCOS for her contribution to "FRIENDS" after amassing more than one billion streams.
+Dunn was the first to be added to the society's new club, which recognises Australian songwriters for their contribution to streaming hits.

-In 2022 Nat Dunn co-wrote 'TALLY' on Blackpink's highly anticipated sophomore album Born Pink which debuted at #1 in the U.S and U.K.
+In 2022, Dunn co-wrote "Tally" on Blackpink's highly anticipated sophomore album Born Pink, which debuted at number one on the U.S. and U.K. album charts.

-Dunn is also a part of the duo Naations, with Nicky Night Time who released the U.K. radio single 'Real Life' with Duke Dumont.
-Nat Dunn is also signed to EMI Records for her own solo project.
+Dunn is also a part of the duo Naations, with Nicky Night Time, who released the U.K. radio single "Real Life" with Duke Dumont.
+Dunn is also signed to EMI Records for her own solo project.

-In 2020, Dunn opened her own company, Mutual Muse Group, as creative space to help curate and advise on other artist projects which include artist like JoJo, Paloma Faith and exceptional development acts.
+In 2020, Dunn opened her own company, Mutual Muse Group, as creative space to help curate and advise on other artist projects which include artist like JoJo, Paloma Faith, and exceptional development acts.

+She has released records on the Mushroom label.